robot5000-design/ms2/documentation/final-testing.md

     difficulty level. _PASS_
     3. Check questions layout.
-    - Expected Result: Multiple choice questions should have 4 answer options and boolean questions should have 2 answer options.
+    - Expected Result: Multiple choice questions should have 4 answer options and boolean questions should have 2 answer options. _PASS_
     4. Submit an answer by clicking it.
     - Expected Result: Active button should briefly turn yellow and shadow removed.
 A correct answer should light up green and a wrong answer should light up red (with the correct answer showing in green).
 After a pause shadow is removed from all answers.
     Next Question button is enabled and has shadow added.
-Upon answering correctly the score in the Next Question button should increment by 1.
+Upon answering correctly the score in the Next Question button should increment by 1. _PASS_
     5. Click Next Question.
-    - Expected Result: Moves to next question.
+    - Expected Result: Moves to next question. _PASS_
     6. Allow time to run out.
     - Expected Result: The timer should light up red at 5 seconds remaining.
     The wrong answer sound is played when time runs out.
-Shadow is removed from all answers and the correct answer lights up green.
+Shadow is removed from all answers and the correct answer lights up green. _PASS_
     7. Go to last question.
-    - Expected Result: Exit Quiz button hidden and Next Question button is coloured orange & renamed Finish Quiz.
+    - Expected Result: Exit Quiz button hidden and Next Question button is coloured orange & renamed Finish Quiz. _PASS_
     8. Click Finish Quiz.
     - Expected Result: A modal is displayed with a summary of the result.
-If it's a new high score, this should be stated in the modal.
+If it's a new high score, this should be stated in the modal. _PASS_
     9. Click Exit button in modal.
-    - Expected Result: Should return to Quiz Options and the high score should be displayed in the high score table in the correct position.
+    - Expected Result: Should return to Quiz Options and the high score should be displayed in the high score table in the correct position. _PASS_

 - TC05